Autism and wandering

 Share your emergency plan with carers, friends, neighbours, family, your child’s school and the local police.
 You can also help people get to know your child, so that they’re more likely to act – and know what to do – if they find your child unsupervised.

-An experienced professional can help you understand and manage your child’s behaviour.
-This might be particularly helpful if you’ve already tried other strategies to manage wandering, but these haven’t worked.
+An experienced professional can help you understand your autistic child’s behaviour and develop strategies to keep your child safe.
+This can help if you’ve already tried other strategies to manage wandering, but these haven’t worked.
 A good first step is talking with your GP, paediatrician or psychologist, your child’s other health professionals, or school support staff.